-Sometimes it’s okay to let people who oppose your point of view have the honor of also naming your point of view.
+Sometimes it’s okay to let people who oppose your point of view also name your point of view.
 It happened happily to the early Christians.
 According to the New Testament book of Acts, followers of Christ were first called “Christians” at Antioch.
-The “-ian” ending in “Christian” is a diminutive.
+The “‑ian” ending in “Christian” is a diminutive.
 Thus the word “Christians” originally meant “little Christs.”
 The name stuck and has served the faith reasonably well for 2,000 years.

 Not all baptismal names chosen by opponents, however, have so happy an outcome.
 Karl Marx and his mid 19th-century fellow socialists despised European business practice, which centered on investing resources to create value within a system of credit, free markets, and enforced contracts.
 Marx especially resented that paid workers simply collected their pay but the investors got to assert ownership of the value created.
 Marx dubbed this economic framework “capitalism,” and with his magnum opus titled Das Kapital, the name stuck.

 This name is unfortunate because it denotes at best a part of the economic framework to which Marx was objecting and also because it connotes a negative image that has no intrinsic connection to that framework.
 First connotation: Whenever we hear the term “capitalist,” our first thought is likely to be of an overweight middle-aged man with a huge paunch who is well-dressed (as much as his girth allows) and is throwing around wads of cash (do an internet image search on “capitalist,” and you’ll find plenty such images).
 This is someone who loves money, lives for it, and couldn’t care less about the people he’s stepping on to get it.